monumarquis/Take-Home/README.md

   <a href="#Contact">Author</a> &#10023;
 </p>

-It’s Individual AssignMent where I've used MERN stack to make thetake Home Travel web application with our creativity along with frontend & backend.
+It’s Individual AssignMent where I've used MERN stack to make the take Home Travel web application with our creativity along with frontend & backend.

 <br />
 <br />

 ## 🚀 Important Note
-- This is My backend Deploy link https://real-lime-cockroach-tutu.cyclic.app/ You should check this link if it is working or not  before going live because sometimes server goes down then it stops for working for sometime.
+- This is My backend Deploy link https://graceful-wasp-slip.cyclic.app/ You should check this link if it is working or not  before going live because sometimes server goes down then it stops for working for sometime.

 ## 🚀 User Features
 - Add Tour details
 - User dashboard
-- Single User Page

 <br />